ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 **Quick Tips**

 - Write as warmly and clearly as possible.
 Only use church jargon when it's absolutely necessary.
 - Avoid history, but look to the future.
+Keep in mind: every week is someone’s first Sunday.
-- Get to the point.
+- Start with what’s important, leave out the rest.

 ### Good Vs Bad